jwzhou1/Analyzing-the-Red-black-tree/README.md

 **Deletion in Red-Black tree**

-A Red-Black tree takes O(log n) time for deletion because it is a self-balancing binary search tree that maintains its balanced structure during the deletion process.
+A Red-Black tree takes $O(log n)$ time for deletion because it is a self-balancing binary search tree that maintains its balanced structure during the deletion process.
 When a node is deleted from the Red-Black tree, a series of color adjustments and rotations are performed to restore and preserve the Red-Black tree properties.

 The deletion process in a Red-Black tree begins with a standard binary search tree deletion.
 Once the node is removed from the tree, the tree's properties may be violated, specifically the properties related to color balance and black height.
 To maintain these properties, a set of restructuring operations, including color adjustments and rotations, are performed.

 Now, let's explore the process of deleting a specific node from the Red-Black tree.
-We will be employing the following steps to achieve the deletion from GeeksforGeeks [6]:
+We will be employing the following steps to achieve the deletion from GeeksforGeeks [14]:

 **1.** To delete a node in the Red-Black Tree, we first perform the standard Binary Search Tree (BST) delete operation.
 This operation results in the deletion of a node that is either a leaf or has only one child.
 In the case of an internal node, we copy the successor and then recursively call the delete function for the successor.
 It is important to note that the successor node is always a leaf node or a node with one child.
 Let's assume that we want to delete node v, and u represents the child that will replace v.
 If v is a leaf node, then u is set to NULL (considered as Black in terms of color representation).